docker/docs/datacenter/ucp/1.1/high-availability/replicate-cas.md

 ---
+description: Docker Universal Control plane has support for high availability.
+Learn how to set up your installation to ensure it tolerates failures.
+keywords: replica, controller, availability, high, ucp
 redirect_from:
 - /ucp/high-availability/replicate-cas/
-description: Docker Universal Control plane has support for high availability.
-Learn how to set up your installation to ensure it tolerates failures.
-keywords:
-- replica, controller, availability, high, ucp
 title: Replicate CAs for high availability
 ---